What is soap and how does it work?

-Have you ever thought about what soap is?
 The sudsy stuff we use every day of our lives is a mystery to most of us.
 But behind our cleaning products is an array of scientific data and information.
 This science and chemistry helps to ensure our products work and are safe for you and your family to use.
+The resources below will walk through what it means to be clean and how the cleaning process works.
+For more information and activities, we encourage you to check out ExplorationClean.org

 ACI also acknowledges a need to advance the state-of-the-science used by industry to continuously ensure soap and cleaning products are safe, effective, and sustainable.
 The Science of Soap is intended to give tomorrow’s innovators a glimpse of the creative chemistries at work in soaps and detergents, inspiring them to consider pursuing careers that further advance the science of soap

-ACI hopes that users of cleaning products, inquisitive students, aspiring scientists, and enthusiastic educators find The Science of Soap a valuable resource of information about cleaning products.
-We encourage you to check out explorationclean.org for even more resources and activities.
+ACI hopes that users of cleaning products, inquisitive students, aspiring scientists, and enthusiastic educators find this a valuable resource of information about cleaning products.

 Cleaning products play an essential role in daily life.
 They can remove dirt and stains from our clothes, dried on food from our dishes, and even germs from our hands!